mr-kunal-07/MICRO-Donaton/README.md

 To deploy and interact with this smart contract, you will need:

-1. An Aptos wallet to manage your account.
+1. An Aptos wallet to manage your account.(Petra wallet Must)
 2. Access to the Aptos blockchain.
 3. The Aptos CLI for deploying and testing the smart contract.